BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 {% endhighlight %}

-Today, we will explore how to create an CodeFixProvider to help us helping our colleagues.
-While it is amazing to find oportunities to improve in our code, it not less important to show to the user what can he do about it.
-CodeFixProvider is a way to give our users feedback how can he improve something.
-Although this example is focused on code style and maintainability, think in other possible usages of this.
+Today, we will explore how to create a CodeFixProvider to help us helping our colleagues.
+While it is good to find opportunities to improve in our code, it not less important to show to the user what he can do about it.
+CodeFixProvider is a way to give our users feedback on how can he improve something.
+Although this example is focused on code style and maintainability, we can think in other possible usages of this.
 For instance, if you're using services and you are giving an SDK to others developers use your API, you can also give them the warnings and fixes what you may find important to share.
-Or if you are using a internal framework to build your software, you can also create the warnings and fixes of bad usage of it.
+Or if you are using an internal framework to build your software, you can also create the warnings and fixes of bad usage of it.

 <b>Writing the CodeFixProvider</b>